For Solicitors

 Including diathermy, electrosurgery, fire, ignition, burns, harmonic, ultrasonic, vessel sealing and plasma.

-To discuss a case please get in touch using the information on the contact page.
+To discuss a case please get in touch by email on medicolegal@keyholeclinics.com

 For data security Mr Willson can offer encrypted email and encrypted large file transfer.